 Coffee may be a normal beverage to some people.
 However, for coffee lovers, it is an emotion, an addiction, or a culture.
 Through the ages, the taste and mechanism of preparing coffee have evolved in multiple ways.
 The most common types of coffee makers use any one of the three main brewing methods namely dripping, steeping, and pressure.
 These have made the task even trickier.

-Additionally, Coffee makers have are evolving gradually with more modern techniques, therefore, it is confusing to select the right one.
-The mechanisms, as well as the positive and negative sites, are worth mentioning to understand well.
-After going through this article, we are confident, that you will be able to select one without any hesitation.
+Additionally, coffee makers have are evolving gradually with more modern techniques, therefore, it is confusing to select the right one.
+The mechanisms, as well as the positive and negative sides, are worth mentioning to understand well.
+After going through this article, we are confident, that you will be able to select your favorite kind of coffee maker without any hesitation.

 Different Types of Coffee Makers